-APP will work with the TMA and City to determine the exact routing of the service.
-Depending on system performance and demand, future service could include an expansion of peak-period service hours, all-day service, or interim stops.
-In addition, as part of the competitive bid process, the request for proposals will stipulate that transit vehicles provide high-capacity bicycle racks to facilitate bicycle travel through the Webster and Posey tubes.
+APP will work with the TMA and City to determine the exact routing and stop locations for the service.
+Depending on system performance and demand, as well as financial resources, future service could include an expansion of peak-period service hours, all-day service, or additional stops.
+In addition, as part of the competitive bid process, the request for proposals will stipulate that transit vehicles provide high-capacity bicycle racks to facilitate bicycle travel on and off Alameda.